 Filling your wardrobe with an aroma that is unpleasant to adult clothes moths will deter them from choosing it as an egg laying site.
 This is important because one female clothes moth can lay up to 300 eggs if the conditions are right.
 With that in mind we have developed a range of products specifically to ward off adult female moths from laying their eggs, using the natural ingredients that our forebears used, which of course smell delightful to us.

-Our signature scent uses May Chang, Lavender, Cedarwood, Patchouli, Laurel, Rosemary, Thyme and Clove bud.
+Our signature scent uses May Chang, Lavender, Cedarwood, Patchouli, Laurel, Rosemary, Thyme & Clove bud.
 This blend is unique to us and produces a rich, sumptuous aroma which clothes moths detest.
-We have infused the blend in a range of sachets, diffusers, draw liners and more so you can select your preferred method to fragrance your cupboards.
+We have infused the blend in a range of Sachets, Diffusers, Draw Liners and more so you can select your preferred method to fragrance your cupboards.

 Making life difficult for clothes moths is a simple and effective way to convince them to look elsewhere for a home.
 Now go forth; clean, store and fill you home with fragrance!

-For further tips and advice on getting rid of clothes moths, head to my blog pages or call us in the office, we love talking about clothes moths!
+For further tips and advice on getting rid of clothes moths, head to our Blogs or Contact Us, we love talking about clothes moths!
 Take a look at some of our other anti-moth products including our Cedarwood Moth Balls, Moth Trap Box or the innovative Moth Decoy.